scala/docs.scala-lang/contributing.md

 ### Implementation

-This documentation repository is open-source, available on [github](https://github.com/scala/scala.github.com), and contribution-ready.
+This documentation repository is open-source, it lives in [github repository](https://github.com/scala/scala.github.com), and is always contribution-ready.

 It's statically generated from [Markdown](http://en.wikipedia.org/wiki/Markdown) source using [Jekyll](https://github.com/mojombo/jekyll), and hosted on [GitHub Pages](http://pages.github.com/).
-This workflow was chosen so as to make it as easy as possible for core commiters and the community alike to produce HTML documentation, and as easy as possible to publish it in a central location.
+This workflow was chosen so as to make it as easy as possible for core committers and the community alike to produce HTML documentation, and as easy as possible to publish it in a central location.

 ## Submitting Docs